SubCoderHUN/CRTBender/README.md

 ## Limitations (Honestly)

 - **Cannot draw over exclusive fullscreen games.** It works in borderless windowed mode.
-(For exclusive fullscreen, the warp shader would need to be integrated into the game's render pipeline — see the Roadmap section.)
+(For exclusive fullscreen, the warp shader would need to be integrated into the game's render pipeline - see the Roadmap section.)
 - **DRM-protected video** (Netflix, Disney+ in browsers) appears black in captures because Desktop Duplication returns it that way.
 In such cases, disable correction with `Ctrl+Alt+B`.
 - **Does not distort the mouse cursor.** The cursor is rendered above everything by hardware; it offsets from content near the top of the screen by the amount of correction (a few pixels).
 This is an intentional choice: a software-rendered, distorted cursor would blur.
 - **Single monitor only.** Currently, it always targets the primary monitor.
 - **Resampling**, meaning curved regions soften slightly.
 This is a mathematical necessity: if an image is shifted by a fractional pixel, it must be resampled.
-However, the loss can be minimized—see the "Image Quality" section.
+However, the loss can be minimized-see the "Image Quality" section.
 - Adds one frame of input lag.
 Unnoticeable for desktop work.

 ---

 ## Pre-built Executable

-The compiled `dist/CRTBender.exe` is included in the repository — download, run, and you're set.
+The compiled `dist/CRTBender.exe` is included in the repository - download, run, and you're set.
 A single executable with no installation and no runtime dependencies (static CRT); settings are saved under `%APPDATA%\CRTBender`.

 > **Note:** This binary was compiled on Linux using the mingw-w64 cross-compiler and **has not been tested on Windows yet**.
 The code builds and mathematical unit tests pass, but actual execution (D3D11, Desktop Duplication, tray icon) can only be verified on a live Windows machine.
 If something fails to start, `%APPDATA%\CRTBender\crtbender.log` logs all error codes.
-For production use, building your own executable with Visual Studio is recommended — see below.
+For production use, building your own executable with Visual Studio is recommended - see below.

 Rebuilding on Linux: `./tools/build.sh` (this updates `dist/CRTBender.exe` and runs tests).